 My collection – which tours the world – focuses on early English clocks.
 The pendulum was first noticed as being a time base by Galileo and the apocryphal story (or it may be genuine) is that he saw the High Altar lamp swinging in Padua cathedral, and then he used his pulse to time the swing.

 As the swing decayed he noticed that it was the same number of beats of pulse regardless of the amplitude of the lamp.
 He had more sophisticated timing than the beat of your heart!
 You can find that the larger the swing, the slower the pendulum and it’s only as it decays it actually goes faster.
 It appears to be going fast when it’s swinging in this way but in fact it’s going faster time-wise when it’s got a small amplitude.

 Christiaan Huygens the Dutch physicist, was the first to formalise a pendulum clock, when he published Horologion, and he took out a patent for a domestic clock.
-I think that Ahasuerus Fromenteel in London was actually making pendulum clocks two or three years before Christiaan Huygens.
-But Christiaan Huygens certainly did the drawings and made a pendulum clock for domestic use which was disclosed in his book, and Ahasuerus Fromenteel’s son went over to help with the manufacture.
-John Fromenteel went over to help Saloman Coster, the clockmaker in Holland who had the contract to make the domestic clocks for Christiaan Huygens.
+I think that Ahasuerus Fromanteel in London was actually making pendulum clocks two or three years before Christiaan Huygens.
+But Christiaan Huygens certainly did the drawings and made a pendulum clock for domestic use which was disclosed in his book, and Ahasuerus Fromanteel’s son went over to help with the manufacture.
+John Fromanteel went over to help Saloman Coster, the clockmaker in Holland who had the contract to make the domestic clocks for Christiaan Huygens.

 I was lucky enough to help curate the John Harrison exhibition in the Jerusalem Chamber in Westminster Abbey, the Royal Society, and Buckingham Palace.
 The historical records of the development of clock making is as fascinating as the inner workings of these wonderful machines.